 The following is an example of the CLASSPATH statement that is used for a Unix/Linux application:

-On Window systems, directory names longer than 8.3 or folder names with spaces may cause problems with classpaths.
-If you suspect these types of issues, you should temporarily move the sqljdbc.jar file into a simple directory name such as C:\Temp, change the classpath, and determine whether that addresses the problem.
+On Windows systems, directory names longer than 8.3 or folder names with spaces may cause problems with classpaths.
+If you suspect these types of issues, you should temporarily move the sqljdbc.jar file or the sqljdbc4.jar file into a simple directory name such as C:\Temp, change the classpath, and determine whether that addresses the problem.

 Applications that are run directly at the command prompt